assist-project/dtls-fuzzer/README.md

 ## Suggested configurations
 We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.
 Make sure you set up the SUT before running the command provided.
+You will note we focus on PSK configurations where possible.
+That is because PSK with small passwords requires significantly less processing time than any other encryption mechanism.

 ### OpenSSL 1.1.1b
 Any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl') can be tried out.